wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 3.1.1 =
+* Added new option to control transition mode

 = 3.1 =
 * Changed code to only increment cookie values when the dialog actually appears
 * Added new options to be able to specify dialog position when using Colorbox library